 Bug reporting lets your users report issues with a single click — attaching a screenshot, a session replay, console logs, and device metadata automatically.
 It takes the guesswork out of reproducing bugs and routes reports to a dedicated board where your team can triage and track them.

 Yaplet creates a default bug-report form on signup.
-To surface it in the widget, open the widget editor, go to the Home tab, click Add card, and pick Form / Bug Report — the default bug-report form auto-fills in.
+To surface it in the widget, open the widget designer, go to the Home tab, click Add Card, and pick Form / Bug Report — the default bug-report form auto-fills in.
 Save.
-Submissions land on your Bugs board in the dashboard.
+Submissions land on your Bugs board, which you open from Communications → Tickets in the sidebar, where every board has its own row.

-Both features live under Outreach in your dashboard's left sidebar.
+Both features live under Marketing → Engagement in your dashboard's left sidebar.

 Send a proactive message → Build your first product tour →

 You don't have to do all of this at once.
-Even completing items 1–3 in your first week will put you ahead of most new Yaplet workspaces.
+Even completing the first three items in your first week will put you ahead of most new Yaplet accounts.
 Come back to this list whenever you have a spare 30 minutes.